Catfish from Farm to Table

 Striper (Pangasius hypothalamus) — a Vietnamese import; the frozen fillets are labeled “striper.”

-Hybrid catfish — a cross between the Channel and Blue catfish.
+Hybrid catfish (not pictured) — a cross between the Channel and Blue catfish.

 What do Catfish Look Like?